golemfactory/golem-docs/src/navigation/customPages/default-values.md

 ---
-description: Golem JS default value for TaskExecutor options
+description: Golem JS default values for the TaskExecutor options
-title: Golem JS default value for TaskExecutor options
+title: A comprehensive guide on the default values used in Golem JS's TaskExecutor options.
+Understand and customize them effectively.
 type: Guide
 ---